 A magazine about programmers, code, and society.
 Written by and for humans since 2018.

-By Anastasiia Vixentael, December 3rd, 2018
+by Anastasiia Vixentael, December 3rd, 2018

 Only those who (happily) live under a rock may have missed the latest news.
 One company has a critical security bug, another has leaked emails and passwords to millions of user accounts (yours and mine included,) and another will be fined millions of Euros due to a GDPR violation.
 I do not want to add to the existential dread, but I would love to discuss the problems behind creating secure software.

-By Graham Lee, December 3rd, 2018
+by Graham Lee, December 3rd, 2018

 In this article I'm going to talk about some of the more progressive parts of the infosec world, by introducing the people who informed my view on those parts.
 If they inspire you as much as they did me, then you will come to think of infosec as something your whole organisation, and your whole community, can come together on.

-By Ioana Porcarasu, November 5th, 2018
+by Ioana Porcarasu, November 5th, 2018

 I started my journey into software engineering as an Automation in Test Engineer, around 7 years ago, and at that stage I had no idea what a complex concept quality was.
 During Computer Science university courses, we kept learning basics of programming languages, OOP, logic, maths, but barely close to nothing about what it involved into a product lifecycle.
 How do you get from one idea into an entire product available to customers, with a whole system on its back to monitor and track the users behaviour, to learn from their journeys and add improvements to it?
 And where is quality standing in these workflows?